ItsAllMild/APMTerminal/README.md

 APMTerminal was created using Visual Studio 2019 C# (aka C Sharp).

 # How can I install APMTerminal?
-Search for packages.
-You can get the latest one by viewing the packages versions, Throughout the building and developing stage, we will show new updates each version.
+Search for releases.
+You can get the latest one by viewing the releases versions, Throughout the building and developing stage, we will show new updates each version.

 # Important Notice
 IF YOU GET A PACKAGE AND OPEN THE FILE.
 PLEASE DO NOT OPLEN THE '.application' FILE, INSTEAD OPEN THE SHORTCUT.